The Film that Wasn't: The anonymous torturer

-The screening of the film
+Release

 The first episode of The Film that Wasn't aired on 28 October 1993, and the second episode was scheduled to air one week later, on November 4.
 It did not.
 While the film was approved by most of the senior officials at Israel Television, Moti Kirschenbaum, the new Director General of the Israel Broadcasting Authority (IBA), was determined to postpone the second episode even before the first episode was screened.
 He insisted that the police, the army, and the Shin Bet all be afforded an opportunity to respond to the charges again.
 This had always been the filmmakers' intention.
 Although the police and the Shin Bet did responded to each of the testimonies, the IDF refused to respond to the account of the anonymous reservist who had participated in the torture.

 Loevy and his crew had hoped to obtain the responses of the military torturers themselves, and were even prepared to mask their identities.
 When this was rejected by the IDF, the film crew compromised and was prepared to accept a written statement instead.
 Yet even this was not forthcoming.
 Meanwhile, the "anonymous torturer" wanted to confront the IDF with what happened, and was prepared to testify before the Military Advocate General, provided that he would be promised anonymity.
 The army refused to grant him this.

 This was followed by several months of intense negotiations between the IBA and the IDF.
 Loevy wanted to air the film and announce that the military had refused to comment.
 He argued that it was the IBA's responsibility, and that they would not provide the same exemption for any other group.
 Kirschenbaum refused, most likely on the grounds that the army is not just "another group."
 It is ultimately responsible for Israel's security.
 After many long months, the IDF finally relented.
 The anonymous reservist gave a deposition to a representative of the Military Advocate's office, and a few days later the IDF responded.
 The response included a promise to conduct an official investigation into the allegations.
 With this in hand, episode 2 was aired on 14 June 2004, almost eight months after the first episode.